Scott G. Stephenson Sells 57,920 Shares of Verisk Analytics, Inc. (NASDAQ:VRSK) Stock

-Verisk Analytics, Inc. (NASDAQ:VRSK) CEO Scott G. Stephenson sold 57,920 shares of the firm’s stock in a transaction on Wednesday, December 8th.
-The shares were sold at an average price of $226.20, for a total value of $13,101,504.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Verisk Analytics, Inc. (NASDAQ:VRSK) CEO Scott G. Stephenson sold 57,920 shares of the firm’s stock in a transaction that occurred on Friday, December 10th.
+The stock was sold at an average price of $225.71, for a total transaction of $13,073,123.20.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.

-Verisk Analytics (NASDAQ:VRSK) last released its quarterly earnings results on Tuesday, November 2nd.
-The business services provider reported $1.44 EPS for the quarter, topping the consensus estimate of $1.37 by $0.07.
-The firm had revenue of $759.00 million for the quarter, compared to analyst estimates of $754.44 million.
-Verisk Analytics had a return on equity of 30.63% and a net margin of 23.78%.
-During the same period in the previous year, the company posted $1.32 EPS.
-On average, equities research analysts expect that Verisk Analytics, Inc. will post 5.23 EPS for the current fiscal year.
+Verisk Analytics (NASDAQ:VRSK) last posted its quarterly earnings results on Tuesday, November 2nd.
+The business services provider reported $1.44 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.37 by $0.07.
+Verisk Analytics had a net margin of 23.78% and a return on equity of 30.63%.
+The company had revenue of $759.00 million for the quarter, compared to analyst estimates of $754.44 million.
+During the same period last year, the business posted $1.32 EPS.
+As a group, sell-side analysts expect that Verisk Analytics, Inc. will post 5.24 earnings per share for the current fiscal year.

-A number of analysts recently commented on VRSK shares.
-Truist Securities lifted their price objective on Verisk Analytics from $205.00 to $250.00 and gave the stock a “buy” rating in a research report on Thursday, November 4th.
-Truist lifted their price objective on Verisk Analytics from $205.00 to $250.00 and gave the stock a “buy” rating in a research report on Thursday, November 4th.
-Royal Bank of Canada lifted their price objective on Verisk Analytics from $203.00 to $235.00 and gave the stock an “outperform” rating in a research report on Tuesday, September 28th.
-Raymond James lifted their price objective on Verisk Analytics from $210.00 to $240.00 and gave the stock an “outperform” rating in a research report on Friday, November 5th.
-Finally, Zacks Investment Research cut Verisk Analytics from a “buy” rating to a “hold” rating and set a $220.00 price objective for the company. in a research report on Monday, October 11th.
-Three analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, Verisk Analytics has an average rating of “Buy” and an average price target of $222.00.
+A number of equities research analysts have issued reports on the stock.
+Zacks Investment Research downgraded shares of Verisk Analytics from a “buy” rating to a “hold” rating and set a $220.00 target price for the company. in a research report on Monday, October 11th.
+Truist Securities increased their target price on shares of Verisk Analytics from $205.00 to $250.00 and gave the stock a “buy” rating in a research report on Thursday, November 4th.
+Raymond James increased their target price on shares of Verisk Analytics from $210.00 to $240.00 and gave the stock an “outperform” rating in a research report on Friday, November 5th.
+Royal Bank of Canada increased their target price on shares of Verisk Analytics from $235.00 to $255.00 and gave the stock an “outperform” rating in a research report on Tuesday.
+Finally, Truist raised their price target on shares of Verisk Analytics from $205.00 to $250.00 and gave the company a “buy” rating in a report on Thursday, November 4th.
+Three investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
+Based on data from MarketBeat, Verisk Analytics presently has a consensus rating of “Buy” and an average price target of $224.00.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Alberta Investment Management Corp purchased a new stake in shares of Verisk Analytics during the second quarter valued at $1,503,000.
-Advisor OS LLC raised its position in Verisk Analytics by 21.7% during the second quarter.
-Advisor OS LLC now owns 8,715 shares of the business services provider’s stock valued at $1,523,000 after buying an additional 1,555 shares during the period.
-Martin Investment Management LLC raised its position in Verisk Analytics by 1.6% during the second quarter.
-Martin Investment Management LLC now owns 43,903 shares of the business services provider’s stock valued at $7,671,000 after buying an additional 710 shares during the period.
-SG Americas Securities LLC raised its position in Verisk Analytics by 134.4% during the second quarter.
-SG Americas Securities LLC now owns 63,417 shares of the business services provider’s stock valued at $11,080,000 after buying an additional 36,365 shares during the period.
-Finally, Parnassus Investments CA raised its position in Verisk Analytics by 11.1% during the second quarter.
-Parnassus Investments CA now owns 1,246,456 shares of the business services provider’s stock valued at $217,781,000 after buying an additional 124,517 shares during the period.
-87.86% of the stock is owned by institutional investors and hedge funds.
+Institutional investors have recently modified their holdings of the company.
+Alberta Investment Management Corp acquired a new stake in shares of Verisk Analytics during the 2nd quarter valued at about $1,503,000.
+Advisor OS LLC boosted its position in shares of Verisk Analytics by 21.7% during the 2nd quarter.
+Advisor OS LLC now owns 8,715 shares of the business services provider’s stock valued at $1,523,000 after acquiring an additional 1,555 shares in the last quarter.
+Martin Investment Management LLC boosted its position in shares of Verisk Analytics by 1.6% during the 2nd quarter.
+Martin Investment Management LLC now owns 43,903 shares of the business services provider’s stock valued at $7,671,000 after acquiring an additional 710 shares in the last quarter.
+SG Americas Securities LLC boosted its position in shares of Verisk Analytics by 134.4% during the 2nd quarter.
+SG Americas Securities LLC now owns 63,417 shares of the business services provider’s stock valued at $11,080,000 after acquiring an additional 36,365 shares in the last quarter.
+Finally, Parnassus Investments CA boosted its position in shares of Verisk Analytics by 11.1% during the 2nd quarter.
+Parnassus Investments CA now owns 1,246,456 shares of the business services provider’s stock valued at $217,781,000 after acquiring an additional 124,517 shares in the last quarter.
+Institutional investors and hedge funds own 87.86% of the company’s stock.

 Verisk Analytics, Inc is a data analytics provider, which engages in the provision of data analytics for customers in insurance, energy markets and financial services.
 It operates through the following segments: Insurance, Energy & Specialized Markets, and Financial Services.
 The Insurance segment serves insurance customers and focuses on the prediction of loss, the selection and pricing of risk, and compliance.